Nico Hoerner Player Props: Cubs vs. Reds

-The Chicago Cubs, including Nico Hoerner (.220 batting average in his past 10 games), battle starter Brandon Williamson and the Cincinnati Reds at Wrigley Field, Saturday at 7:15 PM ET.
+The Chicago Cubs, including Nico Hoerner (.220 batting average in his past 10 games), take on starting pitcher Graham Ashcraft and the Cincinnati Reds at Wrigley Field, Sunday at 2:20 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Reds.
+He strung together two hits (going 2-for-4 with an RBI) in his most recent game against the Reds.

 Nico Hoerner Game Info & Props vs. the Reds